kiridharan/kiridharan/README.md

 - 👋 Hi, I’m @kiridharan
-- 👀 I’m interested in web dev & Machine learning , cross-platform development , XR , Pen Tester
+- 👀 I’m interested in web dev & Machine learning , cross-platform development , UX/UI , Pen Tester
   - programming-lang: Python , Dart , C++/C ,Java
-  - frameworks USED: Flutter , Flutter , Bootstrap , ReactJS
+  - frameworks USED: Flutter , Flutter , Bootstrap , VueJs ,React
   - Databases : SQLite , MySQL , Redis , MongoDB , FirebaseDB's
 - 🎇I’m currently working projects on django , flutter , machine learning
 - 💞️ I’m looking to collaborate on project based on flutter, django
 - 📫 How to reach me @k.i.r.i.d.h.a.r.a.n
+Lot of JS project Will not here .
+Sorry..
+All its are Bought or private .🤞🤞🤞
 <!---
 kiridharan/kiridharan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.